teja137/teja137/README.md

  💬 Ask me about **Node.js, Angular, Java... or anything [here](https://github.com/teja137/teja137/issues)**

- ⚡ Fun fact **I believe in growth, gratitude, and staying true to myself! 🌱**
+ ⚡ Fun fact **Life’s short, so live it up!
+Nothing really matters in the end—we’re all stardust anyway**

  </div>